 Once you are done laying on the beach after a refreshing walk, pack up your belongings and car and head to Land's End for some lunch and more exploration.

 The Land's End Restaurant has its own Land's End burger, traditional battered fish and other meat and veggie dishes.
 While chowing down on your meal, you will also be treated to spectacular panoramas of the surrounding landscape.

 If you don't want lunch, you can enjoy a cream tea.
 Prices are on the higher end, but considering there isn't much competition around, and the restaurant offers magnificent views, you can potentially justify the cost.

 If you visit during a busy long bank weekend in the summertime, you might want to consider making a reservation beforehand.

-The Land's End Landmark is one of the most well-known landmarks in the country (outside of London's top landmarks).
+The Land's End Landmark is one of the most well-known landmarks in England (outside of London's top landmarks).
 It is also the most south-westerly point in the UK.
 Land's End offers many spectacular views of the surrounding landscape, including the Atlantic Ocean, Longships Lighthouse and the Isles of Scilly.